d0riven/php-flags/README.md

 method name|description|
 ---|---
 desc|Set description.
 default|Set default value.
-If the default value is not specified, it is treated as a mandatory flag. validRule|Set a callback that throws an exception as an invalid value if false is returned.
+If the default value is not specified, it is treated as a required flag (other bool). validRule|Set a callback that throws an exception as an invalid value if false is returned.
 Expected callback format is f($value) { return boolean; }
 multiple|Allow multiple option values. (e.g. If -f 1 -f 2 -f 3, get values [1, 2, 3])